Pure Land Buddhism: Sukhāvatīvyūha Sūtras

-The longer sutra also mentions that beings with little attainment or virtue can reach the Pure Land, though it also claims that how and where they will be born once inside the Pure Land is correlated with their level of attainment.
+The longer sutra also mentions that beings with little attainment or virtue can reach the Pure Land, and states that how and where they will be born once inside the Pure Land is correlated with their level of attainment.
 Only those who have committed the Five Heinous Deeds or have slandered the dharma are barred from the Pure Land according to the long sutra.

-Other important sutras that discuss buddha-fields
+Other important sutras

 The Akṣobhya-vyūha is the main source for the tradition of the Buddha Akṣobhya and his buddhafield of Abhirati.
 It is also one of the earliest known Mahayana sutras.
 According to this sutra, Akṣobhya took various vows to follow the path to Buddhahood many aeons ago.
 Due to the great merit generated by these vows for countless lifetimes, Akṣobhya was able to create a purified buddha-field, a peaceful and blissful place where there is no misery, hunger, or pain and where all beings accomplish the ten good actions.
 Nattier notes that this sutra does not recommend Buddhahood for all beings in Abhirati, instead some are striving for Arhatship and will attain it there.
 Also, in this sutra, bodhisattvas do not attain Buddhahood in Abhirati, instead, they advance on the path until ready and then they are born in another world which lacks the Buddhadharma to attain Buddhahood there.

 Akṣobhya and his buddha-field are also discussed in the Aṣṭasāhasrikā Prajñāpāramitā Sūtra, and the descriptions in this sutra match that of the Akṣobhya-vyūha.
 Nattier notes that this buddha-field is similar to our world system, with a human realm, heaven realms and a buddha-realm.
 However, it lacks the three lower realms and there is little suffering even in the human realm, which is a peaceful place without any need to work nor buying or selling, since food magically appears to those who need it.

-According to the Akṣobhya-vyūha, attaining rebirth is Abhirati is difficult.
+According to the Akṣobhya-vyūha, attaining rebirth in Abhirati is difficult.
 Nattier notes that "a tremendous amount of merit is required", and conversely, no specific devotional act towards Akṣobhya is required.
 One must cultivate the proper roots of merit and purify one's conduct.
 Those who wish to be born in Abhirati should vow to be reborn there, dedicate all their merit to be reborn in Abhirati, not be selfish, learn meditation and meet with holy people.
 They should practice visualizing the Buddhas in their buddha-fields and vow to be like them.